pantheon-systems/documentation/source/content/core-updates.md

   ![Screenshot of the Pantheon Site Dashboard, showing the "Apply Updates" button and the "Update Options" dropdown.](../images/dashboard/updates-available.png)

-1. Commit and deploy any SFTP changes and then set the site's connection mode to **Git**.
+1. Commit and deploy any SFTP changes and then set the site's **Connection Mode** to **Git**.

-    - You can't apply upstream updates when SFTP connection mode is enabled.
+    - You can't apply upstream updates when the Connection Mode is set to SFTP.

 1. Select whether or not you want to automatically resolve conflicts in the **Update Options** menu.
 Drupal users can opt to run `update.php` after updates are applied: